connexcs/docs/docs/customer/cli.md

 **How does this algorithm work?**

-1. If there are more than 1000 records in the CLI Database, the system will randomly pick 1000 DIDs, then pick the best ones from that list of best performing ones.
+1. If the CLI database contains more than 1000 records, the system randomly selects 1000 Direct Inward Dialing (DID) numbers.
+From these 1000 DIDs, the system identifies the best-performing ones based on ASR.
-2. An ASR lookup is initiated and the ASR reading requires at least 50 calls (per CLI).
-It means the system will then shortlist 50 calls (out of 1000) with the best ASR.
+2. ASR lookup is initiated, and the ASR requires at least 50 calls per CLI ( in last 7 days) to be considered valid.
+If there are fewer than 50 calls for a CLI, the system assigns it an ASR of 50%.
-3. The system uses a **Sliding Window** concept over 7 days to achieve the ASR readings.
-This concept will add up the all the calls (successful and unsuccessful) per CLI to give us the ASR readings.
-Once the system gets all the CLIs ASR readings, it will arrange it from Best to Worse and will pick the top 5 CLIs.
-4. Out of the 1000 calls the system will pick the top 5 performing CLIs every 5 minutes.
-5. If there are less than 50 calls to this CLI (or none), it will assume an ASR of 50%.
+3. The number of top-performing CLIs selected is determined by the Performance Top Batch Size setting.
+These top CLIs are selected for use based on the Performance Interval setting, which dictates how long this batch remains active.

 **Steps to use Performance CLI Selection**